Jimmy Swaggart: Radio

-Translators

 Television

-In 1973, Swaggart proposed to television producers in Nashville, Tennessee a television program including a fairly large music segment, a short sermon, and time for talking about current ministry projects, after two faltering attempts to tape the half-hour program in Baton Rouge and New Orleans.
+In 1973, Swaggart proposed to television producers in Nashville a television program including a fairly large music segment, a short sermon, and time for talking about current ministry projects.
 They accepted, and within weeks the Jimmy Swaggart Telecast was being broadcast around the United States.
 In 1981, Swaggart launched a daily television program titled A Study in the Word.
 From the beginning, the primary cable channels which the program was aired on were CBN Cable (now Freeform), TBN, and the old PTL Network (now the Inspiration Network).

 In 1988, Swaggart lost some of his broadcast and merchandise rights following his first prostitution scandal.
-In 1991, Swaggart's career as standard televangelist came to an end after more local TV stations cancelled their contracts with him following a second prostitution scandal.
+In 1991, his career as a standard televangelist ended after more local TV stations canceled their contracts with him following his second prostitution scandal.

-In 2010, Jimmy Swaggart Ministries launched a 24 hour-a-day television network entitled the Sonlife Broadcasting Network (SBN), on DirecTV channel 344, Dish Network channel 257, Glorystar channel 125, AT&T U-verse, Verizon Fios, and various cable TV providers and broadcast stations.

-SBN is available in the U.S. through Free To Air (FTA) satellite television.
-It is also available in Australia and New Zealand.

-SBN is also available 24 hours a day in the United Kingdom on SKY (Channel 593), Freesat (Channel 695) and Freeview (Channel 239).
-It is also shown on DSTV channel 345 for African viewers.